- Safety and Health Topics

 How do employers ensure restrooms are accessible?

-Employers must provide at least the minimum number of toilet facilities, in toilet rooms separate for each sex (see table J-1 in 29 CFR 1910.141), and prompt access to the facilities when needed.
+Employers must provide at least the minimum number of toilet facilities, in toilet rooms separate for each sex (see the table in 29 CFR 1910.141(c)(1)(i)), and prompt access to the facilities when needed.
 Restroom access frequency needs may vary significantly from worker to worker, and may be affected by medications, fluid intake, air temperature and other factors.

-In response to questions about reasonable access to toilet facilities over the last nearly 20 years, OSHA published letters of interpretation that, together, describe how employers ensure prompt access to toilet facilities (see references for letters of interpretation).
-Employers must:
+In response to questions about reasonable access to toilet facilities, OSHA published letters of interpretation that, together, describe how employers must ensure prompt access to toilet facilities (see references for letters of interpretation under Additional Resources below).

-- Do not impose unreasonable restrictions on restroom use
+- Avoid imposing unreasonable restrictions on restroom use.

 - Ensure restrictions, such as locking doors or requiring workers to sign out a key, do not cause extended delays